Simply put, Maven is a command-line tool for building and managing any Java-based project.

-To install Maven on windows, head over to Apache Maven site to download the latest version, select the Maven zip file, for example apache-maven-3.3.9-bin.zip.
+To install Maven on windows, we head over to the Apache Maven site to download the latest version and select the Maven zip file, for example, apache-maven-3.3.9-bin.zip.

-Unzip it to the folder you want Maven to live.
+Then we unzip it to the folder where we want Maven to live.

 2.1.
 Adding Maven to the Environment Path

-Add both M2_HOME and MAVEN_HOME variables to the Windows environment using system properties, and point it to your Maven folder.
+We add both M2_HOME and MAVEN_HOME variables to the Windows environment using system properties and point it to our Maven folder.

-Update the PATH variable by appending the Maven bin folder – %M2_HOME%\bin, so that you can run the Maven’s command everywhere.
+Then we update the PATH variable by appending the Maven bin folder — %M2_HOME%\bin — so that we can run the Maven command everywhere.

 in the command prompt.
 It should display the Maven version, the java version, and the operating system information.
-That's it, you have set up Maven on your Windows system.
+That's it.
+We've set up Maven on our Windows system.

 3. Installing Maven on Linux

-To install Maven on the Linux operating system, download the latest version from the Apache Maven site, select the Maven binary tar.gz file, for example: apache-maven-3.3.9-bin.tar.gz.
+To install Maven on the Linux operating system, we download the latest version from the Apache Maven site and select the Maven binary tar.gz file, for example, apache-maven-3.3.9-bin.tar.gz.

 3.1.
 Adding Maven to the Environment Path

-Finally, verify if Maven has been added by running:
+Finally, we can verify if Maven has been added:

 $ mvn -version